Ingolstadt–Kralupy–Litvínov pipeline: Route

 The 347 km pipeline starts from Vohburg in Germany, where it is connected with the Transalpine Pipeline, and ends at the oil depot in Nelahozeves near Prague in the Czech Republic.
 The German section of the pipeline is 178 km and the Czech section is 169 km long.

 Technical description

 The pipeline has a diameter of 714 mm, and the pressure varies from 65 bar in Vohburg to 20 bar in Nelahozeves.
 The capacity of the pipeline is around ten million tonnes per year, of which normally 30% is in use.
-The additional capacity is reserved for securing oil supplies in case of disruption of Russian supplies through the Druzhba pipeline, as happened in July 2008.
+The additional capacity is reserved for securing oil supplies in case of disruption of Russian supplies through the Druzhba pipeline, as happened in July 2008, and longer periods in 2023 to 2025 during the Russia-Ukraine war.
 The control center, which controls the whole pipeline, is located in Vohburg.
 The backup control center is located in Nelahozeves.

 The tank farm in Vohburg consists of four tanks, with a total capacity of 200000 m3.
 The tank farm in Nelahozeves, serving the IKL and Druzhba pipelines, consists of sixteen tanks with a total capacity of 1550000 m3.